Why are we here?

 Our funding comes from a mix of contributions from our members and from campaigns.
 Like many grassroots campaigns, we have a ton of small-dollar donors.
 For the price of a pupusa, we can print 100 voter guides.
 Aside from a handful of folks who get paid for a few hours of distributing the voter guide to far-flung corners of the city, we’re an all-volunteer group.
 Every dime we raise goes into producing and distributing our voter guide.

-The League’s Endorsement Guidelines
+The League’s Fundraising and Endorsement Guidelines

 - Before we make endorsements, we don’t discuss contributions with any campaigns.